 #12 Spend Time at Union Square

 Union Square is the main shopping district in San Francisco and also known as San Francisco´s crown jewel of shopping districts.
+I did not pay anything but strolling the streets is something I did not want to miss.

 This is also a popular district to stay, so check out prices for accommodation at Union Square.
+From here it is very easy to get around.